darkrabel/tailwindcss-installer-/README.md

-# Tailwind css installer for debian based ditro linux
+# Tailwind css installer for debian based dis
+tro linux

 installing tailwind css is simple but big task so this scirpt automated that